We hear you.

 Engagement Heatmaps provide context, a high-level perspective for any page or page-state.
 What's more, our heatmaps are generated based on any set of users you want, ready for you whenever you like and accessible directly from session replay.

-Simply pause for Page Insights with Engagement Heatmaps in FullStory.
+Simply pause a session replay for Page Insights with Engagement Heatmaps in FullStory.

 A complement to Click Maps

-If you’re a long-time FullStory user, you might recall we launched Click Maps about a year and a half ago.
+If you’re a long-time FullStory user, you might recall we launched Click Maps awhile ago.

 As we saw it then and still maintain today, Click Maps are a powerful way to sidestep some of the major problems with traditional heatmaps.
 That is, problems like approximating [X, Y] positions, accounting for dynamic app states and page overlays, configuration, and the pesky challenge of “splotch” mapping.
 We covered these 4 major problems of heatmaps before.